 Charlotte Plummer’s Seafare Restaurant

-Charlotte Plummer’s Seafare Restaurant, the area’s oldest and much-loved restaurant, also has excellent views and tasty meals.
+The area’s oldest and most much-loved restaurant also has excellent views and tasty meals.
 It’s an excellent place to watch them cook your meal.

 Do you want to eat your fresh-caught fish but don’t want to clean and cook them?
 No problem!
 Many of the area restaurants will cook your catch for you!